njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 ## Big Mac Index

 The final indicator in our selection is the [Big Mac Index](https://www.economist.com/content/big-mac-index) which was created by the Economist Magazine in 1986 as an informal way of comparing purchasing power between currencies against the U.S. Dollar.
-McDonnalds is available in 119 different countries and one particular thing about McDonnalds is its consistency in its products among its stores.
+McDonald's is available in 119 different countries and one particular thing about McDonald's is its consistency in its products among its stores.
 This means the same items are made in the same way with the same ingredients in very different economies around the world, making the Big Mac a suitable candidate for a market basket of goods for the PPP.
 This can efficiently show which currencies are under or overvalued compared to other currencies.
-This makes it a prime example for the purchasing power parity discussed before.
+This makes it a prime example of the purchasing power parity discussed before.

 ```python